lokera666/web3-fusion-extend/examples/blockexplorerapi/README.md

+# init

-# web3-fusion-extend.js - Fusion JavaScript API
+"# web3-fusion-extend.js - Fusion JavaScript API

-# Block Explorer API
+"# Block Explorer API

-### Overview
+"### Overview

 This block explorer api section shows how to collect all information from the fusion block chain and update a mysql database.

 You will need a node for the application readAllBlocksToDatabase.js to communicate with